Hennessy 8 Limited Edition

 Due to its unique and historical nature, Hennessy asked the internationally renowned artist Arik Levy, a longtime friend of the Maison, to design an exceptional creation to showcase Hennessy8.

 To that point, the bottle is crafted in hand-blown Baccarat crystal.
 The Hennessy 8 carafe is truly a masterpiece of crystal-making savoir-faire.
 Its design features eight inset rings, an ode to eight generations of Master Blenders.
-Observed as a whole, this virtuoso composition is greater than the sum of its parts: in creating an impression of movement, it forms a tribute to the Maison Hennessy’s traditions of constant innovation and passing down a unique canada drugs pharmacy.
+Observed as a whole, this virtuoso composition is greater than the sum of its parts: in creating an impression of movement, it forms a tribute to the Maison Hennessy’s traditions of constant innovation.
 A crystal stopper engraved with a floral motif reprises the notion of eight rings, while a copper silk thread around the bottle’s collar leads to a medallion sealed by a ribbon, a specialized technique perfected by Hennessy’s sister house, the Maison Guerlain.